-- MPC stands for Monetary Policy Committee. - Section 45ZB of RBI Act provides for constitution of MPC. - MPC determines the policy interest rate required to achieve the inflation target. - Members of MPC are: - RBI Governor - Deputy Governor (in charge of Monetary Policy) - 1 Officer of RBI nominated by Central Board of Directors - 3 persons nominated by Central Government
+- MPC stands for Monetary Policy Committee. - Section 45ZB of RBI Act provides for constitution of MPC. - MPC determines the policy interest rate required to achieve the inflation target. - Members of MPC are: - RBI Governor - Deputy Governor (in charge of Monetary Policy)

-- Frequency of Meetings of MPC : - 4 meetings in a year - Functions of MPC : - MPC works upon the Monetary policy framework - Recommends to Central Government inflation targets - ----- Space to write important points for revision - - Q9.
+- 1 Officer of RBI nominated by Central Board of Directors - 3 persons nominated by Central Government - Frequency of Meetings of MPC : - 4 meetings in a year - Functions of MPC : - MPC works upon the Monetary policy framework - Recommends to Central Government inflation targets - -- Space to write important points for revision - - Q9.
 What was the objective of enactment of Banking Regulation Act, 1949 and how it empowered Reserve Bank?

 - The Banking Act was enacted in February, 1949 with the following objectives: - The provision of the Indian Companies Act, 1913 was found inadequate to regulate banking companies in India.
 Therefore a need was felt to have a specific legislation having comprehensive coverage on banking business in India. - Due to inadequacy of capital many banks failed.
-The banking regulation act brought in minimum capital requirements for banks. - To prevent indiscriminate opening of new branches and ensure balanced development of banking companies by system of licensing.. - To protect the interest of depositors and public at large by incorporating certain provisions, viz. prescribing cash reserve and liquidity reserve ratios.
-This enable bank to meet demand depositors. - Provider compulsory amalgamation of weaker banks with senior banks, and thereby strengthens the banking system in India. - Introduce few provisions to restrict foreign banks in investing funds of Indian depositors outside India. - Provide quick and easy liquidation of banks when they are unable to continue further or amalgamate with other banks. - Banking Regulation Act, 1949 empowered RBI to appoint, reappoint and removal of chairman, director and officers of the banks.
-This could ensure the smooth and efficient functioning of banks in India. - Amendments to Banking Regulation Act brought cooperative banks and other regional rural banks under the jurisdiction of RBI.
+The banking regulation act brought in minimum capital requirements for banks. - To prevent indiscriminate opening of new branches and ensure balanced development of banking companies by system of licensing. - To protect the interest of depositors and public at large by incorporating certain provisions, viz. prescribing cash reserve and liquidity reserve ratios.
+This enable bank to meet demand depositors. - Provider compulsory amalgamation of weaker banks with senior banks, and thereby strengthens the banking system in India. - Introduce few provisions to restrict foreign banks in investing funds of Indian depositors outside India. - Provide quick and easy liquidation of banks when they are unable to continue further or amalgamate with other banks.